yellowdog/python-examples/README.md

 The `workerPool` section of the TOML file defines the properties of the Worker Pool to be created, and is used by the `yd-provision` command.
 A subset of the properties is also used by the `yd-instantiate` command, for creating standalone Compute Requirements that are not associated with Worker Pools.
 Note that `computeRequirement` may be used as a synonym for `workerPool`, and the two may be used simultaneously in the same TOML file provided that their contained properties are not duplicated.

 The only mandatory property is `templateId`.
 All other properties have defaults (or are not required).
+The `templateId` property can use either the YellowDog ID ('YDID') for the Compute Requirement Template, or its name.

 The following properties are available: